 Hong Kong is blessed with a huge array of restaurants, so it can be overwhelming when you need to choose somewhere memorable for a celebration or to impress.
-If you’re looking for a special occasion venue in Hong Kong, these restaurants should fit the bill.
+If you’re looking for a special occasion venue in Hong Kong, these fine dining restaurants should fit the bill.

 Café Gray Deluxe

 It’s almost impossible to fault Café Gray Deluxe.
 The view is the first thing that assaults you, where, from the 49th floor of The Upper House at Pacific Place, you have an unfettered vista over Hong Kong out to Kowloon.
 We opted to make the most of the mesmerising view with a leisurely pre-dinner drink, a Hong Kong Highball cocktail in the Café Gray Bar.

 Once seated, we then experienced a meal that was perfect in every sense.
 Our first dish was a chilled watercress and pea soup.
 Any ideas that chilled soups can be a bit bland can be banished here, with the addition of lemon espuma and pata negra creating a flavoursome dish.
 Next up was a luxe tortellini, stuffed with porcini and ricotta and served with a truffle veloute, the perfectly judged portion ensuring the dish was not too heavy before the arrival of the main.

 My husband opted for the roasted pigeon for his main course, which had regional accents of pomegranate and Sichuan pepper, making it a memorable way to present this delicate bird.
 I chose the lamb, which arrived perfectly pink and deliciously sweet.

 Dessert was a cleverly plated passionfruit soufflé, and just when I thought the meal could not be any more perfect, a dish laden with the finest chocolate arrived to accompany coffee and dessert wine.